 Many universities offer free, online biology classes for students without prior knowledge who are interested in the field as well as for those who have a biology background and are ready to further their knowledge of biology.
 It's common for the classes to include online readings and lectures, with a handful of classes allowing students to download video and audio lectures to help them understand the material.
-Except for Education Portal, these classes do not offer credit.
+These classes do not offer credit.
 No classes need to be completed in a specific amount of time.
 Rather, the classes allow students to work independently.

 African Virtual University